Hemanth8978/EDTech/README.md

 Teachers can't submit assignments

-CSRF tokens are used for form submissions (or JWT if using API clients)
+CSRF tokens are used for form submissions